-Port Arthur City Council approves new fire chief - Port Arthur News
+Port Arthur City Council approves new fire chief, beginning date set - Port Arthur News

-Port Arthur City Council approves new fire chief
+Port Arthur City Council approves new fire chief, beginning date set

 The Port Arthur City Council on Tuesday unanimously approved a new fire chief, who will begin the position on Monday.